The Plants That Almost Won’t Let You Fail

 Indeterminate cherry tomato varieties (Sungold, Sweet 100, Black Cherry) are vastly easier than full-size slicers.
 They start producing earlier, fight off pest pressure better, and continue ripening fruit into October.

 One plant in a 5-gallon container will give you a handful of fruit a day for three months.
-Stake it; pinch suckers if you want, but skip it if you don’t feel like fussing.
+Stake it; pinch the suckers if you want to, but skip it if you do not feel like fussing.

 6. Sunflowers